| An Essay on

 but a set of denominations: two objects ranked under the same

 denomination are regarded as equivalent from this point of view.
+To be usable as a basis for a

-- as we have seen, they must be a
+classification, these denominations must meet certain conditions: - as we have seen, they must be a

-- they must reflect the purpose of the study.
+subdivision of the set of singular units;- they must reflect the purpose of the study.

 We know that no unit can be assimilated into another, since a